 Clearing Your Used Vehicle Shipped to South Africa Through U.S. Customs

 As far as documentation is concerned, you will need to have the vehicle’s Original Certificate of Title.
 In addition to this, you will also need to provide one of the two following things.
-First, you can provide customs with a certified copy of the Original Certificate of Title, or you can provide customs with two complete copies of the Original Certificate of Title.
+First, you can provide customs with a certified copy of the Original Certificate of Title.
+If you cannot, you can give customs two complete copies of the Original Certificate of Title.
 The choice is yours.

 Once U.S. customs has both your vehicle and the documentation outlined above, they will do two things.
-First they will inspect your vehicle thoroughly.
-This is to ensure that you have not illegally placed any items inside of the vehicle prior to shipping.
+First, they will inspect your vehicle thoroughly.
+This is to ensure that you have not illegally placed any items inside of the car before shipping.
 Second, they will verify that the Vehicle Identification Number (VIN) on the documents provided is a match for the vehicle presented.

-As long as the inspection is passed and the VINs are a match, your car will be cleared by U.S. customs.
-Should you have any additional questions about this process, simply consult the official website for U.S. Customs and Border Security right here.
+After you pass the inspection and the VIN has been matched you will be cleared by U.S. customs.
+Should you have any additional questions about this process, consult the official website for U.S. Customs and Border Security right here.

 Import Restrictions for Used Vehicles Imported Into South Africa

-In recent years, the government of South Africa has taken a number of steps to protect its ever-important automobile manufacturing industry.
+In recent years, the government of South Africa has taken several steps to protect its ever-important automobile manufacturing industry.
 Most notably, it has made importing used vehicles into the country especially difficult, only designating a certain class of used vehicles as being permissible for import.

 First and foremost, the majority of used vehicle imports are restricted to either returning South African citizens or those who are immigrating into the country.
 In these cases, there are no specific restrictions placed upon the vehicle itself.
 Instead, the returning citizen or immigrant must do several things.

 For returning citizens, an “Application for the Importation of a Secondhand or Used Vehicle Form (IE462)” must be completed.
 You can find a link to this form here.
-In addition, you must provide proof of employment abroad.
-This proof of employment should take the form of a letter from your employer and must specify your period of employment.
+Also, you must provide proof of employment abroad.
+This proof of employment should take the form of a letter from your employer and must specify your period of work.
 Finally, you must be able to provide a copy of the vehicle’s registration.

 For those immigrating to South Africa, you must also submit a completed “Application for the Importation of a Secondhand or Used Vehicle Form (IE462)” (see link above).
-In addition, you must also provide a copy of your permanent South African resident certificate, your passport, and a copy of the vehicle’s registration certificate.
+Also, you must provide a copy of your permanent South African resident certificate, your passport, and a copy of the vehicle’s registration certificate.

-If you are not importing a used vehicle as a returning citizen or as an immigrant, then there are a number of other restrictions in place, these ones pertaining to the kind of vehicle that can be imported.
-Namely, the South African government only permits the importation of the following kinds of vehicles from non-citizens or non-immigrants:
+If you are not importing a used vehicle as a returning citizen or as an immigrant, then there are several other restrictions in place, these on the kind of vehicle that you can import.
+Namely, the South African government only permits the importation of the following types of vehicles from non-citizens or non-immigrants:

-Note, however, that you can import a used vehicle into South Africa that will subsequently be exported to another neighboring country.
-In these instances, one takes possession of the vehicle at port under bond and then transports it to the South African border, where it can then be taken into possession of the buyer.
+Note, however, that you can import a used vehicle into South Africa that will subsequently export to another neighboring country.
+In these instances, one takes possession of the vehicle at the port under bond and then transports it to the South African border, where it will transfer to the buyer.

 Getting Your Used or Salvage Car Through South African Customs

-Unlike the restrictions placed upon used vehicles imported into South Africa, the process for clearing a used vehicle through South African customs is actually fairly straightforward.
-Provided that you’ve ensured that your used U.S. vehicle meets all of the necessary requirements outlined above, you will be required to present the following documentation when your vehicle arrives in South Africa:
+Unlike the restrictions placed upon used vehicles imported into South Africa, the process for clearing a used vehicle through South African customs is fairly straightforward.
+At least provided that you’ve ensured that your used U.S. vehicle meets all of the requirements outlined above.
+You will then be required to present the following documentation when your vehicle arrives in South Africa: